jkronz/backbonetree/README.md

 When you're done with the tree, calling `TreeView#remove()` will close the child views and wrap up all event listeners.

 ##Events
-When selections are changed, 'backbonetree:selection_updated' is fired on the global Backbone object.
+When selections are changed, 'backbonetree:selection_updated' is fired on the current `TreeView`.
 You can call `TreeView#collectCheckedNodes()` to get all the objects that are currently selected.
 Note that this will only return the topmost checked nodes; selected children are implied.

 ##Style